anrath/nerve-dashboard/README.md

 - `./archive/api_flats.zip` -- Flats run for ~15 hours

 ## Website
-- `./data-flask/` includes a templated Flask website
+- `./data-flask/` includes a templated Flask website.
+Execute `python run.py` to start the dashboard.
 - `./data-flask/templates/home` -- includes the pages for `wlan.html` and `bluetooth.html`. `index.html` will include our summary statistics and a link to the network graph